 In conclusion, the history and evolution of billiard tables and pool is a fascinating topic.
 From its humble origins as an outdoor game to its modern status as a beloved pastime, billiards has undergone many changes over the years.
 Today, it is enjoyed by millions of people around the world, and will likely continue to be a popular recreational activity for many years to come.
 Whether you are an experienced player or a beginner, there is always something new and exciting to discover in the world of billiards.

-Email can't be empty
+Email cannot be empty

-Message can't be empty
+Email cannot be empty